header logo

 A tragic loss

 Before becoming a global superstar, Ronaldo had to overcome adversity from an early age.
-Born and raised in one of the most dangerous areas of Porto Alegre, his family will move to a nicer part of the city when his older brother Roberto signed for Gremio.
+Born and raised in one of the most dangerous areas of Porto Alegre, Ronaldinho faced many challenges in his early life.
+His family moved to a nicer part of the city when his older brother, Roberto, signed for Grêmio.

-Unfortunately, their new home also brought one of the most tragic moments of his life.
-When Ronaldo was just eight years old, his father, João, passed away after hitting his head and drowning in a swimming pool.
-Roberto, who was nine years older than Ronaldo but still a teenager, gave up his footballing aspirations to look after the family.
+Unfortunately, his new home also brought one of the most tragic moments of his life.
+When Ronaldo was just eight years old, his father, João, tragically passed away after suffering a head injury and drowning in a swimming pool.
+His older brother, Roberto, who was nine years his senior but still a teenager, sacrificed his footballing dreams to support his family.

 From Futsal to the Pitch

-That helped his younger brother find his way in football.
-As he was often the youngest and youngest player wherever he played, he was nicknamed 'Ronaldinho'.
-As a child he played futsal and beach soccer, later brought his signature moves to organized football.
+Roberto's sacrifice helped his younger brother find his way in football.
+As he was often the youngest player wherever he played, he earned the nickname "Ronaldinho."
+As a child, he played futsal and beach soccer and later brought his signature moves to organized football.

 Reliable football tips can help improve your betting success